 - Remain Seated – standing or moving around in a boat can make it capsize.
 Additionally, falling into the propeller blades of an outboard motor can cause accident injuries that are hard to deal with in the water.

 - Avoid Speeding – as a passenger, you can encourage the driver to travel at safe speeds and observe posted signs.
 Everyone risks the possibility of injury in a boat, and it is not fair for anyone to expose others to danger.

 Your options when you get injured in a boating accident include seeking legal counsel from a McKinney injury attorney.
 It is in your best interests to find an attorney who understands the complex legal and safety issues that are involved in accidents on the water.
-Call Joe Knows Law at (972) 562-9700 to schedule an appointment for aggressive representation.
+Call Joe Knows Law at (972) 562-9700 or contact us online to schedule an appointment for aggressive representation.